Stefankante/DaVinciResolveTinyRemote/README.md

 DaVinci Resolve Tiny Remote has been successfully tested on:

-X86-64 Windows X-Lite Micro 10
+- Windows 11 ARM
-Windows 11 ARM
+- X86-64 Windows X-Lite Micro 10
 Dell WYSE 3040 Thin Client: This particular setup is ideal for quiet environments as it consumes less than 15W of power and operates without a fan.
 Its 8GB flash storage necessitates a minimal Windows installation, such as Windows X-Lite Micro 10.